landnthrn/File-Launch-Sequencer/README.md

 # File Launch Sequencer

-**A Windows batch script and command prompt UI that let's you create, save, run customized auto open sequences for a file type(s) in a folder path.**
+**A Windows batch script and command prompt UI that let's you create, save, run customized auto open sequences**

 ## Main Purpose:
 Open a sequence of applications/any file types in a custom sequence or order